Hyperaldosteronism

-Hyperaldosteronism is a medical condition wherein too much aldosterone is produced by the adrenal glands, which can lead to lowered levels of potassium in the blood (hypokalemia) and increased hydrogen ion excretion (alkalosis).
+Hyperaldosteronism is a medical condition wherein too much aldosterone is produced.
+High aldosterone levels can lead to lowered levels of potassium in the blood (hypokalemia) and increased hydrogen ion excretion (alkalosis).
+Aldosterone is normally produced in the adrenal glands.

-This cause of mineralocorticoid excess is primary hyperaldosteronism reflecting excess production of aldosterone by adrenal zona glomerulosa.
-Bilateral micronodular hyperplasia is more common than unilateral adrenal adenoma.
+Primary aldosteronism is when the adrenal glands are too active and produce excess amounts of aldosterone.

+Secondary aldosteronism is when another abnormality causes the excess production of aldosterone.

 Signs and symptoms

-It can be asymptomatic, but these symptoms may be present:
+Hyperaldosteronism can be asymptomatic, but these symptoms may be present: